ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 $ cd helloworld
 ```

-We can build our program with `dune build`:
+We can build our program with `dune build`, which creates an executable file:

 ```
 $ dune build